Margaret E. Bradshaw: Botanical career

 In the late 1960s, as part of the protest against construction of Cow Green Reservoir, the national importance of the flora of the Upper Teesdale became better known.
 It includes species that are otherwise alpines and the Teesdale violet (Viola rupestris).
 The land remaining around the reservoir was designated as the Moor House-Upper Teesdale National Nature Reserve, combining two previous nature reserves.
 In 1983 she moved to a farm in Devonshire and was employed to study the local rare plants by the Nature Conservancy Council.
 She returned to Teesdale in 1998 and continued to monitor plant populations there, also leading local volunteers.
-She has travelled around the area on horseback in her later years.
+She has travelled around the area on horseback in her later years, having leaned to ride when she was five.

-In 1977 she was made MBE in the Queen's birthday honours for her services to conservation in Durham.
+Awards and honours

+Bradshaw was made a Member of the Order of the British Empire (MBE) in Queen Elizabeth II's 1977 Silver Jubilee and Birthday Honours, "for services to conservation in Durham".
 In 2010 she was awarded honorary membership of the Botanical Society of Britain and Ireland.
-The whitebeam Sorbus margaretae, found in Devonshire, was named after her.
+The whitebeam Sorbus margaretae found in Devon, was named after her.

 In 2012 Bradshaw was awarded the Marsh Botany Award in recognition of her lifetime contribution to the understanding and conservation of the Teesdale flora.
 In 2013, she was the recipient of the inaugural Pendlebury Award for her significant contribution to looking after the North Pennines Area of Outstanding Natural Beauty (AONB).

-In 2023 Teesdale's Special Flora: Places, Plants and People was published.
-This is her first book, making her, at 97, the oldest first-published author.
+In 2023 she was awarded the H. H. Bloomer award by the Linnean Society, and in 2024 she was awarded an honorary Doctor of Science by Durham University.